tommasobattisti/TheSpaghettiJunction/README.md

 ---

-## Works connections with class restrictions
+## Works connections with works' class restrictions
 The results shown in this section are contained in [this notebook](https://github.com/tommasobattisti/ilos/blob/main/sparqlQueries/finalQueriesLiteratureandFilms.ipynb).

 In order to define the literary works, the following classes have been used: